-The next major step was a summer I spent in the US, in New Jersey and New England.
+The next major step in my birdwatching career was a summer I spent in the US, in New Jersey and New England.
 Suddenly there was a whole new world of birds to be identified and to delight in – and not just the birds themselves, but their names too – grackles, flickers, chickadees, cardinals, catbirds, thrashers, vireos, phoebes.
 A new bird and a new name nearly every day.

 And some old ones.
 Misled by the excitement of the new, I spent a week trying to identify some common back-yard birds – dull brown, masked and noisy.
 After lengthy and repeated rummaging through the pages of my newly purchased Birds of North America field- guide, it eventually dawned that they were in fact immature European starlings . . .